ahmedtarek-/MRI-Data-Analysis/README.md

 # MRI-Data-Analysis
-Documenting my Internship pre-processing and analysis of Neuro-imaging data
+Documenting my Internship pre-processing and analysis of Neuro-imaging data for patients with alcohol use disorder (AUD)

 My work within the internship comprised the following sections: